-Bari Weiss (/ˈbæriwaɪs/BARR-ee WYSS; born March 25, 1984) is an American journalist, writer, and editor.
-She was an op-ed and book review editor at The Wall Street Journal (2013–2017)[1] and an op-ed staff editor and writer on culture and politics at The New York Times (2017–2020).[2]
+Bari Weiss (/ˈbæriwaɪs/BARR-ee WYSS; born March 25, 1984) is an American journalist.
+She was an op-ed and book review editor at The Wall Street Journal from 2013 to 2017[1] and an op-ed staff editor and writer on culture and politics at The New York Times from 2017 to 2020.[2]
 Since March 1, 2021, she has worked as a regular columnist for German daily newspaper Die Welt.[3]
 Weiss founded the media company The Free Press (formerly Common Sense) and hosts the podcast Honestly.

 Weiss attended Columbia University in New York City, graduating in 2007.[8][9]
 She founded the Columbia Coalition for Sudan in response to the War in Darfur.[10]
-Weiss was the founding editor from 2005 to 2007 of The Current, a magazine at Columbia for politics, culture, and Jewish affairs.[11][12]
-Following graduation, Weiss was a Wall Street JournalBartley Fellow in 2007 and a Dorot Fellow from 2007 to 2008 in Jerusalem.[5][13]
+From 2005 to 2007 Weiss was the founding editor of The Current, a magazine at Columbia for politics, culture, and Jewish affairs.[11][12]
+After graduating, she was a Wall Street JournalBartley Fellow in 2007 and a Dorot Fellow from 2007 to 2008 in Jerusalem.[5][13]

 As a student at Columbia, Weiss took an active role in the Columbia Unbecoming controversy.
-Following the release of the film Columbia Unbecoming in the fall of 2004, alleging classroom intimidation of pro-Israel students by pro-Palestinian professors, she co-founded Columbians for Academic Freedom (CAF) together with Aharon Horwitz, Daniella Kahane, and Ariel Beery.
-Weiss said she had felt intimidated by Professor Joseph Massad in his lectures,[14] and she thought he spent too much time talking about Zionism and Israel for a course about the entire Middle East.[15]
+After the 2004 release of the film Columbia Unbecoming, which alleged classroom intimidation of pro-Israel students by pro-Palestinian professors, she, Aharon Horwitz, Daniella Kahane, and Ariel Beery co-founded Columbians for Academic Freedom (CAF).
+Weiss said she had felt intimidated by Professor Joseph Massad during his lectures[14] and thought he spent too much time talking about Zionism and Israel for a course about the entire Middle East.[15]

 In response to the release of the film, Columbia put together a committee to examine the allegations.[16]
 The committee criticized Massad, but emphasized a lack of civility on campus, including from pro-Israel students who heckled some of their professors.[17][18]
 Weiss criticized the committee for its focus on individual grievances, maintaining that students were intimidated because of their views.[19]

-In her 2019 book, How to Fight Anti-Semitism, Weiss describes the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.[20]: 94 The activism initiated by Weiss was alleged by Glenn Greenwald to be "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions".[21]
+In her 2019 book How to Fight Anti-Semitism, Weiss describes the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.[20]: 94 Glenn Greenwald has alleged that the activism Weiss initiated was "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions".[21]

 Career